urmzd/flappy-bird/README.md

 # flappybird
 Flappy Bird clone in Java using JavaFX13.

-Requirements:
+Requirements for compilation:

 JavaFX13
+Java 8+

 # HOW TO RUN:

-1. Compile all files with the required dependencies (JavaFX13).
-2. Run FlappyBird object file.
+1. Download jar file.
+2. Ensure that you have Java 8+ installed and open file.
+3. Play.